 Does this simple learning model help explain the pattern of agent use over time?
-To answer this question, we first estimate a series of probit regressions of equation (2) using data up to time period t-1 and using the same specification as Table 4 column (i).
+To answer this question, we first estimate a series of probit regressions of equation (2) using data up to time period t-1 and using the same specification as table 4, column (1).
 The estimates of α_e and its associated standard deviation based on data up to t-1 will be used for $\alpha{e,t}$ and $\lambda{e,t}$ in equation (13).
-We then estimate the prior beliefs $\alpha{e,0}^$ and $\pi{e,0}^$.
-Consistent with the low use of agents by employers in the beginning of the period, the prior belief $\alpha{e,0}^$ was estimated to be close to zero for employers, while the corresponding estimate for unions was large and negative (suggesting employers started with inaccurate beliefs and unions started with accurate beliefs).17 Finally, using these priors, the data, and updating equation (13), we calculate Bayesian timeperiod specific estimated beliefs about the benefits of an agent separately for unions and employers.
-To test whether beliefs matter, we estimate probits for agent use which include these beliefs about the benefit of an agent as an additional regressor.
+We then estimate the prior beliefs $\alpha{e,0}^$ and $\lambda{e,0}^$.
+Consistent with the low use of agents by employers at the beginning of the period, the prior belief $\alpha{e,0}^$ was estimated to be close to 0 for employers, while the corresponding estimate for unions was large and negative (suggesting employers started with inaccurate beliefs and unions started with accurate beliefs).
+17 Finally, using these priors and the data and updating equation (13), we calculate Bayesian time-period-specific estimated beliefs about the benefits of an agent separately for unions and employers.
+To test whether beliefs matter, we estimate probits for agent use that include these beliefs about the benefit of an agent as an additional regressor.
 Importantly, we do not include year dummies in this probit, since the exercise is to see how well this simple model of learning can explain the time pattern in agent use.
-The results for this test appear in the final two columns of Table 6.
-The coefficient on beliefs about the benefits of an agent are sizeable and statistically significant for employers, but not for unions.
+The results for this test appear in the final two columns of table 6.
+The coefficients on beliefs about the benefits of an agent are sizable and statistically significant for employers but not for unions.